5 Ways to Pay Rent with a Credit Card

-If you’re going to pay rent with a credit card, you might as well get some points for it, right?!?
-Here a two credit cards with great signup bonus offers you should consider:
+If you’re going to pay your rent with a credit card, you might as well get some points for it, right?!?
+Here are two credit cards with great welcome bonus offers you should consider:

-Capital One Venture Rewards Card – The Capital One Venture Rewards Card earns 10x miles on thousands of hotels and 2x miles on all other spending.
-Best of all, you’ll receive 50,000 bonus miles (a $500 value toward travel) after you spend $20,000 in the first twelve months, or 50,000 miles when you spend $3,000 in the first three months.
+Capital One Venture Rewards Card – The Capital One Venture Rewards Card earns 2x miles on every purchase yo make.
+Best of all, you’ll receive 60,000 bonus miles (a $600 value toward travel) after you spend $20,000 in the first twelve months, or 50,000 miles when you spend $3,000 in the first three months.
 Since your miles are not subject to airline or hotel blackout dates, you can use them at any time.
 This is a really great card with some very versatile rewards.
 I definitely recommend it!
-Learn more here.
+Learn how to apply.

-How to Pay Your Rent with a Credit Card
+How to Pay Rent with a Credit Card